Our free advice is available by referral only. Can’t access a referral? Try our free Debtipedia for self-help.

 Whether there are any non-dependants in your home

 If you are pension age, your claim can be backdated for up to three months.
 If you are under pension age, you must state on your claim form or write to your local authority if you want your claim backdated.
 You must give a valid reason why you were unable to apply for your benefit earlier.
-The maximum period a benefit claim can be backdated is one month from the date we receive the request.

 This is an amount of benefit you’ve been paid, but under statutory regulations are no longer entitled to.
 Overpayments usually happen following a change in circumstances (such as, if your income has increased) and where the local authority has not been notified in time to revise your benefit entitlement.